This post may contain affiliate links. Please read our disclosure policy.

 By: Lil’ Luna

-Resurrection rolls are a special Easter tradition.
+Resurrection rolls are a yummy and special Easter tradition.
 They are simple and help teach a sweet lesson about the holiday!

 Servings: 8